 5 tips for your winter holiday packing list

-1. Think about bringing some heat pads that you warm up in the microwave.
+1. Think about bringing some heat pads that you warm up in the microwave in your packing list for winter.
 You can insert them in your boots and gloves easily to keep you toasty.

 2. Even if it’s warm keep hats, gloves and tights in your day bag just in case.
 If you’re out and about and freezing your ass off these are the items to buy to keep you warm and having fun.